What is a PEO? EOR? GEO? AOR? Our legal expert weighs in

 A global employer organization (GEO) or global PEO (GPEO) is a descriptive term, not a legal term, that is used to describe an EOR which employs team members who live in jurisdictions outside of those in which customer (company) is incorporated.

 Notably, it is not a PEO despite the fact that PEO is often referenced in marketing materials for these vendors.
 As you just learned, a PEO is a co-employer of team members, along with the customer, and employer status and liability is shared.
 GEOs are the sole employer of the team member, and the customer does not share that status, those duties, nor the liability.
+This is a crucial distinction, as determining worker status can be a complex process; getting an official determination from the IRS, for example, can take at least six months.

 What is an agent of record (AOR)?